This page is actually a collection of articles – all written by me

 Anyway, while the GPS is amazingly precise for most of the flight, there

 are moments when it acts up.

-In the flight's final part its path gets flatter, it seems, perhaps
+In the flight's final part its path seems to be flatter, perhaps

 because I unconsciously flattened it.
 That may be true, but the different